symfony/symfony-docs/book/service_container.rst

         $definition->setFile('%kernel.root_dir%/src/path/to/file/foo.php');
         $container->setDefinition('foo', $definition);

-Notice that symfony will internally call the PHP function require_once which means that your file will be included only once per request.
+Notice that Symfony2 will internally call the PHP function require_once which means that your file will be included only once per request.

 .. _book-service-container-tags: